johnmockler/HololensPointRegistration/README.md

 only tested for hololens 1

-Anisotropic case currently is crashing for some reason.
-Isotropic appears to be fully functional.

 Readme is a work in progress (to come: set up guide, making it look nicer, ect)